Society Constitution as agreed at the AGM, 4th September 2014 with changes highlighted in red.

 Constitution for Worle History Society

 The objects of the Society shall be to encourage the study of, and interest in, local history in the Worle area, to facilitate studies, support education and to produce publications relating to these subjects.

-Committee of the Society shall consist of the officers of the Society and up to four members elected at the Annual Meeting.
+The Committee of the Society shall consist of the officers of the Society and up to four members elected at the Annual Meeting.
 The Committee shall have power to fill any vacancies arising in the course of the year.

 The Committee shall meet at least six times in each year on dates and at times to be decided by the Committee.
 The quorum for a meeting shall be at least one half of the Committee.

 The Committee shall determine its own procedures.
 It may set up sub-committees or delegate responsibilities to its members.

 6 Duties and Powers of the Committee